influxdata/influxdb-observability/README.md

 It is imported by [the OpenTelemtry Collector InfluxDB receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.27.0/receiver/influxdbreceiver) and by [the (WIP) Telegraf OpenTelemetry output plugin](https://github.com/influxdata/telegraf/pull/9228).

-## `jaeger-query-plugin`
+## `jaeger-influxdb`

-The [Jaeger Query Plugin for InfluxDB](jaeger-query-plugin) enables querying traces stored in InfluxDB/IOx via the Jaeger UI.
+The [Jaeger Query Plugin for InfluxDB](jaeger-influxdb) enables querying traces stored in InfluxDB/IOx via the Jaeger UI.

 ## `common`